Print

 • 2 teaspoons kosher salt, divided

-• 1/2 teaspoon Aleppo pepper or crushed red pepper flakes
+• 1/2 teaspoon Aleppo pepper (or Maras pepper or crushed red pepper flakes)

 • 1/2 teaspoon freshly ground black pepper

-• 1 red bell pepper, trimmed of ribs and seeds, chopped (1 1/2 cups)
+• 1 red bell pepper, trimmed of ribs and seeds, chopped (about 1 1/2 cups)

-• 1 teaspoon curry powder (I use Madras Curry Powder)
+• 1 teaspoon curry powder (such as Madras curry powder)

 • 1 bay leaf